anchalarora/namaste-react-meal-mingle-app/README.md

 🍽️ Food Ordering App 🚀

 Welcome to the Food Ordering App!
-This project provides a seamless way to explore restaurants, view their menus, and manage your orders with an intuitive and responsive design.
+Live at [MealMingle App](https://mealmingle-app.netlify.app/) This project provides a seamless way to explore restaurants, view their menus, and manage your orders with an intuitive and responsive design.
 It's built to help you easily find and order from your favorite dining spots.

 🚀 Features